 Pfizer and the Carbon Disclosure Project (CDP) - Water

-Pfizer has submitted a response to the annual CDP Water questionnaire since 2010, and participated in their pilot ranking program in 2014.
+Pfizer has submitted a response to the annual CDP Water questionnaire since 2010.